-In addition, each year's Adult Education Academy has its own internal group to allow students and professors to condinect with each other and build their own community, both before and after the Adult Education Academy.
+In addition, each year's Adult Education Academy has its own internal group to allow students and professors to connect with each other and build their own community, both before and after the Adult Education Academy.
 Apart from conversations, we also upload Adult Education Academy news and reminders, information and photos.
-After the Adult Education Academy term, we use the group to share ideas and events related to Adult Education Academy topics.
-The Adult Education Academy groups are non-public.
+After the Adult Education Academy term, we use the group to share ideas and events related to Adult Education Academy groups are non-public.